polizoto/DOCX-HTML/README.md

 - receive HTML accessibility warnings and errors in the terminal (NuHTML checker)
 - edit HTML directly with VIM in the terminal (when using the `-e` option)
 - check for correct setup with `-d` option (Diagnostics)
+- upload files directly to Canvas LMS, as a course page or into Files area (when using the `-u` option)
 - batch processing

 ## Overview